Kerala, India · open to interesting problems

 Linux servers, nginx, Docker, CI/CD pipelines, code-signing, auto-updates and OTA patching — the unglamorous 20% that decides whether software actually reaches users.

-Leading mobile architecture across multiple client programmes: point-of-sale and ERP solutions, highly optimized Flutter desktop applications for macOS, Windows and Linux, with NestJS + Angular on the web side and Dart & Rust services underneath.
+Leading mobile architecture across multiple client programmes: enterprise and retail software, highly optimized Flutter desktop applications for macOS, Windows and Linux, with NestJS + Angular on the web side and Dart & Rust services underneath.

 Deepened expertise in native Android development paired with Python backend engineering — owning features from mobile UI down to the APIs that power them.